Knitting Tutorial • Weaving in ends (on double sided garter stitch) • [finishing]

-This tutorial is specifically for:
+This Video Tutorial is specifically for:

 - use on items made from double sided garter stitch (ie. they do not have a right and wrong side): Great for things like dishcloths, towels, sometimes even blankets and throws.
 Things where the front and back sides are used interchangeably.

 *For items made in reverse stocking-stitch or garter stitch items which have a back side (ie. clothing, single sided blankets, etc. where you can weave the end in on the back side).
 Check out my other finishing video for Weave in ends (on stocking-stitch or back side of garter stitch)